 Is a modular sofa good for a small apartment?

-Yes, but only when the modules are scaled correctly.
-Smaller setups, lower profiles, and corner-friendly layouts can work well, while oversized deep modules can make a tight room feel crowded.
-The category helps, but scale still decides the outcome.
+Yes, when the modules are scaled correctly.
+Smaller setups, lower profiles, and cleaner sightlines can work well, while oversized deep modules can make a tight room feel crowded.
+Buyers cross-shopping best couches for small spaces or best sofa for small living rooms still need to measure first.

 Can a sectional sofa go in the middle of a room?

 Absolutely.
-In open-plan layouts, a sectional can define the living zone and separate it from dining or kitchen space.
-That is one of the clearest cases where a sectional often works better than a constantly shifting modular setup.
+In open layouts, a sectional can define the living zone and separate it from dining or kitchen space.
+That is one of the clearest cases where a sectional often works better than a constantly shifting arrangement.

 Can you add more pieces to a modular couch later?

 Often yes, but not always.
-Some systems are built around future add-ons, while others are model-specific and not cross-compatible.
-Confirm that the brand sells matching modules now and is likely to keep them available.
+Some systems are built around future add-ons, while others are model-specific.
+Confirm that matching modules are sold now and likely to remain available.

 What seat depth works best for everyday use?